Scientists receive funding for development of MND treatment

 “This large funding round is pivotal for us to rapidly translate this science into a life-changing medicine and advance our lead program toward the clinic.”

-Eric Green, co-founder and CEO of Trace Neuroscience, said: “Trace Neuroscience was founded on the breakthrough discovery that loss of UNC13A is a driver of disease in nearly all people with ALS.
+Eric Green, co-founder and chief executive of Trace Neuroscience, said: “Trace Neuroscience was founded on the breakthrough discovery that loss of UNC13A is a driver of disease in nearly all people with ALS.

 “We have now brought together academic leaders, experienced drug developers and a leading syndicate of investors committed to urgently turning this discovery into a medicine.”

-Trace Neuroscience licensed intellectual property exclusively from UCL as part of the company formation, and the $101 million USD financing was led by Third Rock Ventures and included participation from Atlas Venture, GV and RA Capital Management.
+Trace Neuroscience licensed intellectual property exclusively from UCL as part of the company formation, and the 101 million-dollar USD financing was led by Third Rock Ventures and included participation from Atlas Venture, GV and RA Capital Management.

 UCL Business (UCLB) supported the academic team working closely to protect the intellectual property and facilitate the collaboration.